elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 First we assume you are able to run Sushi and connect to Jack audio.

-The example used, requires that you have these files from our [elk-examples repository](https://github.com/elk-audio/elk-examples/):
+The example used, requires that you have these files from the  our [elk-examples repository](https://github.com/elk-audio/elk-examples/tree/master/mda_jx10_vst3):

 1. config_play_vst3.json - the Sushi configuration file.
 2. mda_jx10_vst3_open_stage_control_gui.json - the Open Stage Control GUI.
 3. [mda-vst3.vst3.tar.xz](https://github.com/elk-audio/elk-examples/releases/download/examples_01/mda-vst3.vst3.tar.xz) - an x86 build of the MDA plugins, containing also the JX10 Synthesizer binary.
 4. (optionally) mda-vst3-touchosc-gui.touchosc, to control JX10 from the [TouchOSC app](https://hexler.net/products/touchosc).

 First unpack the tar-file with the plugin to your local drive.
-Place the content in the default path expected: `/usr/lib/VST3/mda-vst3.vst3`.
+Place the contained VST3-plugin folder in the default path expected: `/usr/lib/VST3/mda-vst3.vst3`.
 If you place the mda-vst3.vst3 extracted content elsewhere, you also need to edit the config_play_vst3.json to refer to that new path.

-To run Sushi using Jack, with the configuration file provided for running the MDA JX10 vst3 synthesizer:
+To run Sushi using Jack, with the configuration file provided for running the MDA JX10 VST3 synthesizer:

 1. Navigate to `/the/folder/where/you/have/placed/sushi` in a console window.